brenhinkeller/StaticMPI.jl/README.md

 # Compile it to binary executable
 compile_executable(mpisendrecv, (Int, Ptr{Ptr{UInt8}}), "./";
     cflags=`-lmpi -L$libpath -Wl,-rpath,$libpath`
-    # -lmpi is for libmpi
+    # -lmpi instructs compiler to link against libmpi.so / libmpi.dylib
     # -L$libpath tells the compiler about the path to libmpi
     # -Wl,-rpath,$libpath tells the linker about the path to libmpi (not needed on all systems)
 )